bakpakin/Fennel/CODE-OF-CONDUCT.md

 The vast majority of situations work out like this, in our experience.
 This interaction is common, and generally positive.

-> Alex: "Yeah I used X and it was really crazy!"
+> Alex: "Yeah I used X and it was really retarded!"

 > Patt: "Hey, could you not use that word?
 What about 'ridiculous' instead?"